Green Smoothie Gourmet

 Notes

 Flavors to add to your tea.
-You can add pinches of cinnamon, black pepper, crushed mint leaves, and even basil leaves.
+In addition to lemon and orange, you can add pinches of cinnamon, black pepper, crushed mint leaves, and even basil leaves.

 Citrus swaps.
-You can use slices of lime instead of lemon.
+You can use slices of lime instead of lemon or orange.
 Both add a fresh citrus flavor and scent to your tea.

 Sweeteners.
 You can use maple syrup to keep it vegan, or honey, or agava syrup, or monk fruit syrup, and even date syrup although the latter will turn your tea dark.